 Choosing a dog groomer

 We know that you like to keep your pooch in tip-top condition.
-However, grooming your dog at home is no mean feat, so you might need a dog groomer.
+However, grooming your dog at home is no mean feat, so you might need the help of a seasoned professional.

 Bathing, brushing and overall maintenance of your dog’s appearance can become quite a chore.
 However, regular grooming is a must, not only for your dog’s appearance, but their health too.